-with

 4 – Distribution of group metrics

 The figures below show the distribution of three group-level metric for each five groups: the group spread, calculated by averaging all distances between group members at any given moment, the turning angle, calculated as the angle between the past and future direction of movement of the group, and the step duration, calculated as the time taken by the group centroid to move 10 m.
 For a given metric, x-axis is kept constant for easier comparison across groups.